jschnab/Symbiosis/R_scripts_readme.md

 symbiosis.
 Plant J. 47 165–173) or an equivalent method.](https://www.ncbi.nlm.nih.gov/pubmed/16762030))

-The input file should be a csv file with a specific formatting different from the "tidy data" specification (see "test_colonisation.csv" in the same repository for an example).
+The input file should be a csv file with a specific formatting different from the "tidy data" specification (see "test_colonisation.csv" in the same repository for an example, data from [Chiu, C. H., Choi, J., Paszkowski, U. (2018) Independent signalling cues underpin arbuscular mycorrhizal symbiosis and large lateral root induction in rice.
+New Phytologist.
+217 552-557](https://www.ncbi.nlm.nih.gov/pubmed/29194644)).